.Customize a family recipe box or recipe book with this free “Our Family Recipes” cut file.

 The recipe cards that came with the box did not vibe with the style at all so I replaced them with these more rustic recipe cards.
 They definitely match the style and the look I was going for.
 And the back of the card matches the front for more cooking directions.
 And they came with 50 cards in a pack so my cousin won’t be looking for extra cards anytime soon.

-I inherited my grandmother’s recipe box when she passed several years ago and, to me, it is definitely a treasured object.
+When my grandmother passed several years ago I inherited her recipe box.
+To me it is definitely a treasured object.
 She loved to cook and most of the recipes in her box are handwritten by her.
 I took photos of her more popular recipes that she was known for and printed them out to add to the box, matching the sizing to the blank recipes cards.

 Now my cousin has a start to her family recipes and from our grandmother’s hand.